rdleon/LANShare/README.md

-# liblanshare
+# LANShare

-Share files easily in a local network.
+Easily share your files in a local network.

-This is the C library that implements the lowlevel actions to discover clients and transfer files.
+This repo contains a sample CLI application and a portable C library that implements the lowlevel actions to discover clients and transfer files.